 Below is a logbook of activities in the project.
 The activities include both case studies in the project.
 The Swedish one, the iron ore mine in Kirunavaara, managed by the state-owned company LKAB, is said to be the largest and most modern underground mine in the world.
 It has a long history, of more than a hundred years of mining.
 Kirunavaara translates into the bird “ptarmigan” (mountain grouse), by the Samis named Gironvárri and in meänkieli, by the Tornedal Swedes, Kierunavaara.
 The mountain is among the high mountains and as the crow flies, it’s about 60 km from Sweden’s highest mountain, Kebnekaise.
 The Canadian case is based on the Cameco Corporation’s uranium mine at McArthur River in Saskatchewan.
 Related to the McArthur and Key Lake facilities (where the mill is), Cameco has about 900 employees and about 750 contracted employees.
 Click here for a video by Cameco (not us) showing the McArthur River mine.
-The partner for the Canadian case study is the International Centre for Northern Governance and Development at the University of Saskatchewan.
+The partner for the Canadian case study is the (now closed down) International Centre for Northern Governance and Development at the University of Saskatchewan.

 Logbook (latest first)

 Apr 23, major revision on the Swedish paper.

 Apr 20, desk reject of the Canadian paper, slightly re-worked and submitted to another journal on Apr 25.

 Apr 16-18, in Kiruna on a writing retreat (another project), but find time to take coffee and food with a handful of people we’ve got to know during our project.

 Mar 16, submitting the paper on the Canadian case.